bill-kerr/react-dynamic-debounce/README.md

 ## react-dynamic-debounce

-A dynamically adjustable debounce hook
+A debounce hook that dynamically adjusts to input speed.

 ## Quick Start